dsi-icl/do-voice-interaction/gdo_voicebot/dialog_manager_service/README.md

 Do `make server` to simply run rasa server.
 Please if you use custom actions for the first time, please follow the 2nd and 3rd steps of [Shell](#shell).

+### Use docker-compose

+If you want to use [docker-compose](https://github.com/dsi-icl/do-voice-interaction/blob/master/gdo_voicebot/docker-compose.yml), `make build` to build the rasa_actions docker image for the first time.
+Then you can execute `docker-compose up` in the [gdo_voicebot](https://github.com/dsi-icl/do-voice-interaction/tree/master/gdo_voicebot) folder